spinnaker/spinnakerbot/README.md

 make docker
 ```

-This assumes you have build access in the `spinnaker-marketplace` GCP project
+This assumes you have build access in the `spinnaker-community` GCP project
 -- you can edit `PROJECT` variable in the `Makefile` to change this.

 ## How it works